Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Swimmer's Snorkel - #1 swim gear

 Contrary to a common belief, the centrally mounted snorkel is actually not a modern invention.
-The first documented record of a front mount snorkel as an aid to swimming can be traced back to 1860's.
+The first documented record of a front mount snorkel as an aid to swimming can be traced back to the 1860s.

 Wow, how impressive is that?